-Dangerous Assignments | Algeria, Benin, Democratic Republic of the Congo, Egypt, France, Germany, Indonesia, Iran, Iraq, Kazakhstan, Kosovo, Lebanon, Mexico, Missing, Nepal, Russia, Rwanda, Serbia, Uganda, Ukraine
+Dangerous Assignments | Algeria, Benin, Democratic Republic of the Congo, Egypt, France, Germany, Indonesia, Iran, Iraq, Kazakhstan, Kosovo, Lebanon, Maldives, Mexico, Missing, Nepal, Russia, Rwanda, Serbia, Uganda, Ukraine

 CPJ research indicates that the following journalists have disappeared while doing their work.
 Although some of them are feared dead, no bodies have been found, and they are therefore not classified as "Killed."
 If a journalist disappeared after being held in government custody, CPJ classifies him or her as "Imprisoned" as a way to hold the government accountable for the journalist's fate.

 Do you believe the free flow of information must be protected?
 Sign the #RightToReport petition and demand that President Obama immediately: